 A close partnership with the open-source community

 It’s also why ST has added support for Buildroot.
 Initially, we focused our efforts on Yocto, and we still do.
 It’s often the de facto way to create a Linux-based system for industrial or niche applications.
 However, over the years, we heard from many in our communities who came from different backgrounds.
 Hence, we collaborated with Bootlin, a member of the ST Partner Program, to come up with an OpenSTLinux BSP based on OpenWRT.
-It’s also why we developed new OpenSTLinux-based distributions, such as OpenSTDroid and others based on OpenWRT and OpenBMC.
+It’s also why we developed new OpenSTLinux-based distributions, such as OpenSTDroid and others based on OpenWRT.
 Put simply, as more communities adopt OpenSTLinux and STM32 MPUs, we try to meet developers where they are.

 What makes a great ecosystem?